troglobit/finit/doc/config/services.md

     run nowarn if:udevd <pid/udevd> :1 udevadm settle -t 0

 This line is only loaded if we know of a service named `udevd`.
-Again, we do not warn if `udevadm` is not found, Execution will also stop here until the PID condition is asserted, i.e., Finit detecting udevd has started.
+Again, we do not warn if `udevadm` is not found, execution will also stop here until the PID condition is asserted, i.e., Finit detecting udevd has started.